Employee benefits for the contingent workforce, Tax Management, 2016.

 Working for yourself : law & taxes for independent contractors, freelancers & gig workers of all types by Stephen Fishman, Nolo, 2022. (eBook available here with library card).

 Home sharing & short-term rentals

-Boston: An Ordinance allowing short-term residential rentals in the city of Boston, effective January 1, 2019
+Boston: An Ordinance allowing short-term residential rentals in the city of Boston

-Somerville: General guidelines for short term rental (AirBnB) listings in Somerville.
-Includes links to forms and ordinances.
+Somerville: General guidelines for short term rental (Airbnb) listings in Somerville.
+Includes links to the ordinance and FAQs.

 For other cities and towns, you can search ordinances by town at City and Town Ordinances and Bylaws.

 Airbnb v.
 City of Boston, U.S. Dist.
 Ct.
 Mass.
 386 F.Supp.3d 113 (2019)

 Airbnb, Inc. seeks a preliminary injunction barring the enforcement of certain provisions in a City of Boston ordinance aimed at regulating short-term residential rentals in Boston.

 In a civil action alleging, inter alia, wrongful death arising from the shooting of the plaintiff's decedent at a house party held by third parties at the defendant's house, which they had rented for the weekend, the judge properly granted the defendant's motion to dismiss the complaint, where the complaint alleged no facts suggesting that the defendant had a duty to protect the decedent from the wrongdoing of a third party…